For the most current voting information, please visit the Cook County Clerk’s Website.

 If you miss both voter registration deadlines, you may still register to vote during the Grace Period or on Election Day.
 However, registration locations are limited.

-1. Grace Period Registration and Voting: March 8 – April 3 for the April 4 Consolidated Election
+1. Grace Period Registration and Voting: February 21 – March 19 for the March 20, 2018 Primary Election

 Grace Period Registration and Voting extends the registration period by allowing voters to register and vote until the Monday before an election.
 Guidelines limit when and where grace period registrants can vote – during the 27 day grace period, voters must register and vote in person at one of the Clerk’s designated grace period locations.